 98 Financial Progress of the Project

 The PCDP project’s budget was US$ 10.5 Million.
 The Government of the Netherlands and New Zealand Aid provided 90% of the project’s resources, while UNDP and UNV contributed the balance.
-The Government of Indonesia did not contribute financial support, but provided in kind contributions through the active involvement of its national, provincial and district level officials.
+The Government of Indonesia did not contribute financial support, but provided in kind contributions through the active involvement of its national, provincial and district level officials and office space.
 Provincial BAPPEDA and BPM officials were actively engaged in the project’s activities, and BPM officials played lead roles in implementing activities under output 2.
 They were involved in contracting, supervising and monitoring the work of CSOs and District Project Assistants.
 The Government of the Netherlands’ contribution was earmarked for the production of output 1, 2, and 4, while New Zealand’s contribution was reserved to finance the production of output 3 (see Table 1 in below)